Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 Leverage calculation and interpretation#

-Coverage ratios complement the leverage picture:
+Coverage ratios complement the leverage picture and provide a different angle on debt sustainability:

 Covenants: guardrails or constraints?#